nkoep/nkoep.net/posts/hello-sapper.md

 };
 ```

-Surprisingly, after making these changes things were still not working as
+Unfortunately, things were not yet working as expected after these
-expected.
+modifications.
 Even though there weren't any errors, none of the MDsveX components actually
 appeared in the generated bundle.
 This is because in addition to telling Svelte to process `.md` files in the